-Hometown: Kearney, Neb.
 Alma Mater: Concordia University, Nebraska

 From 2010-13, Weides helped develop forward Nathan Douglas into one of the top players in the history of the program.
 Douglas broke the school's career goals record in 2013, finishing with 43.
 Douglas earned first team all-conference honors as a junior and senior and was named to the second team as a sophomore.
 The program placed three players on the All-GPAC first team in 2017: Florian Caraballo, Marcelo Hernandez and Micah Lehenbauer.
 The '22 team also put three players on the first team: Dominic Abdel-Ahad, Max Bisinger and Carlos Orquiz.

 Weides is a native of Kearney, Neb. and an alumnus of Concordia.
 While attending school at Concordia, he played soccer and was a four-year letter winner for the Bulldogs.
-He was named to the honorable mention all-conference team as a sophomore and was a second team selection as a senior in 2001.
+He a two-time all-conference selection.

 Weides' coaching resume includes serving as an assistant coach at Concordia under former head coach Bill Schranz in 2002.
 He also spent time at Kearney High School where he was an assistant coach from 2003-05, helping the team to its first state tournament appearance since 1998.
 During Weides' time at Kearney, he also was the head coach of the Kearney Sublime club soccer team.
 He then returned as an assistant at Concordia from 2005-08.